-Without understanding underlying grievances, security responses risk exacerbating existing tensions and can contribute to the further radicalization of sections of the population.
-Additionally, responses must be comprehensive - not strictly military - and security forces should be trained to always undertake proportional measures aimed at countering violent extremism in ways that remain clearly within the realm of international law.
+Without understanding underlying grievances, security responses risk exacerbating existing tensions and may contribute to the further radicalization of sections of the population.
+In addition, responses must be comprehensive - not strictly military - and security forces should be trained to always undertake proportionate measures aimed at countering violent extremism in ways that remain clearly within the realm of international law.

 One identified source of radicalization in some countries experiencing the growing threat posed by violent extremist groups is perceived and actual marginalization and inequality.
 Governments need to implement policies that encourage social cohesion and promote inclusive national narratives.
-Since narratives of marginalization and persecution are often central to the recruitment strategies of non-state armed groups, it is essential for governments to help build counter narratives through such mechanisms as inter-religious dialogue and intercultural exchange.
+Since narratives of marginalization and persecution are often central to the recruitment strategies of non-State armed groups, it is essential for Governments to help to build counter-narratives through such mechanisms as interreligious dialogue and intercultural exchange.